decentraland/auth/README.md

   Decentraland Auth UI
 </h1>

-The Decentraland Auth UI repository contains the UI code to belonging to the https://decentraland.org/auth site.
+The Decentraland Auth UI repository contains the UI code to belonging to the https://decentraland.org/auth site